To create a failover plan:

 You must take into account the capacity of your vCenter Server, Veeam Backup & Replication server and the underlying storage and network systems when determining the Recover simultaneously max of VMs value.
 Otherwise, you may overload your infrastructure, and the failover plan may fail to perform.

-- At the VM Steps step, use the list of plan steps available for the site to select steps to be performed for VMs in the plan during failover.
+- At the VM Steps step, use the list of plan steps available for the scope to select steps to be performed for VMs in the plan during failover.

-The wizard allows you to add the selected steps multiple times so you can specify more granular settings when configuring step settings.
+The wizard allows you to add the selected steps multiple times so you can run the same steps with different parameters.

 At the Choose Credentials step, select credentials that will be used to access guest OSes of VMs included in the failover plan when running the added steps.
-To do that, select the Override Credentials check box and choose the necessary credentials from the drop-down list.
+To do that, select the Override Credentials check box, click Choose, and select the necessary credentials in the Select Credentials window.

 - At the Protect VM Groups step, use the Protect VM Groups after failover option to choose whether you want to protect VMs included in the plan with a backup job.

-For a template backup job to be displayed in the Template Job list, it must be created and enabled as described in section Configuring Veeam Availability Orchestrator.
+For a template backup job to be displayed in the Template Job list, it must be created and included into the list of plan components available for the scope, as described in section Configuring Veeam Availability Orchestrator.

-- At the Report Template step, from the Template list, select a document template that will be used to create documents for the plan.
+- At the Report Template step, from the Available Templates list, select a document template that will be used to create documents for the plan.

-For a custom document template to be displayed in the Template list, it must be created and customized as described in section Generating Reports.
+For a custom document template to be displayed in the Available Templates list, it must be created and customized as described in section Generating Reports.

-- At the Report Scheduling step, select whether you want to automatically generate the Plan Definition and Plan Readiness Check reports for the failover plan.
+- At the Report Scheduling step, choose whether you want to automatically generate the Plan Definition and Plan Readiness Check reports for the failover plan.

 If you select the Update Plan Definition report daily at or Perform Plan Readiness Check daily at check box, you can specify the exact time at which the report must be generated.
 To do that, click the Schedule icon next to the check box, set the desired time, and click Apply.